 Heat Pump - FAQ

-The installation of a heat pump is eligible for financial assistance under various programs.
+The installation of a heat pump might be eligible for financial assistance fromvarious programs.
 Consult the page Eligible heat pumps for financial assistance to find out more.

 More information on heat pumps is also available in the Helpful advice / Heat pumps section.